11 Surprising Foods You Can’t Eat on the Keto Diet

 To see the results you want, knowing what not to eat on the keto diet is just as important as knowing what you should.
 With that in mind, here are the top foods to avoid.

 Even though they’re loaded with nutrients and are surprisingly good for your hair and skin, bananas are basically off the table when you’re eating keto.
 Why?
 They’ve got a whopping 31 grams of carbs per banana.
 Eat one, and you’re almost at your quota for the day.
+Pick up a few of these keto snack bars, instead.

 If there’s a fruit even worse on the keto diet than bananas, it’s mangoes.
 These tropical treats have a high carb content, packing in 50 grams per fruit!
 Learn about some other common keto mistakes.